ufo-github/ponyfoo/TAGS.md

 - Usability and design
   - Re-branded as Pony Foo
-  - Got rid of redundant 'Register' button.
+  - Got rid of redundant 'Register' button
-  - About box is no longer hidden behind a button, but directly accessible on blog home pages.
+  - About box is no longer hidden behind a button, but directly accessible on blog home pages
-  - An estimate of the time to read a post was added, and it's updated as you read a post.
+  - An estimate of the time to read a post was added, and it's updated as you read a post